-- (a) Among the requirements for the J. D. degree is the satisfactory fulfillment of the Professional Development Requirement.
+(a) Among the requirements for the J. D. degree is the satisfactory fulfillment of the Professional Development Requirement.
 The purpose of the Professional Development Requirement is to give each student a challenging experience in the development of professional skills to prepare students for the practice of law.
-"Professional skills" means skills that the American Bar Association has identified as necessary for effective and responsible participation in the legal professional Development courses, identified in subsections (b) and (c) below.
+"Professional skills" means skills that the American Bar Association has identified as necessary for effective and responsible participation in the legal profession.
+In order to graduate a student must complete at least six (6) credit hours of Professional Development courses, identified in subsections (b) and (c) below.
 Except for the Law Review Editor-in-Chief and other members of the Law Review Editorial Board and students who receive credit for inter-scholastic advocacy competitions, a student must complete at least three (3) credit hours of Advanced Practicum courses and at least three (3) credit hours of Experiential Learning courses.

 - (b) The Advanced Practicum Requirement may be satisfied in any of the following courses:

 - (1) Advanced Legal Research

 - (2) Appellate Advocacy

 - (3) Contract Drafting

 - (4) Dispute Resolution Processes

 - (5) Interviewing, Counseling, and Negotiation

 - (6) Pretrial Practice (civil or criminal)

 - (7) Trial Advocacy

 - (8) Trial Advocacy for Competition

 - (9) Moot Court Competition Team

 - (10) Mediation Competition Team

 - (11) Trial Competition Team

 - (c) The Experiential Learning Requirement may be satisfied in any of the following courses:

 - (1) Elder Law Clinic

 - (2) Family Violence Clinic

 - (3) Field Placement

 - (4) Mediation Clinic

 - (5) Nonprofit Law Clinic